 A Note From the Superintendent

-Dear Federal Way School parents and families,
+Dear Federal Way Public Schools Parents and Guardians,

 Tammy Campbell, Ed.D.